North Sea Jazz Festival

-The North Sea Jazz Festival is an annual festival held each second weekend of July in the Netherlands at the Ahoy venue.
-It used to be in The Hague but since 2006 it has been held in Rotterdam.
-This is because the Statenhal where the festival was held before was demolished in 2006.
-As of 3 November 2017 the festival officially will be known as the NN North Sea Jazz Festival.
+The North Sea Jazz Festival is a festival held annually on the second weekend of July in the Netherlands at the Ahoy venue.
+The festival moved to Rotterdam in 2006 after the demolition of the Statenhal in The Hague where it was originally held.
+As of 3 November 2017, the festival is officially known as the NN North Sea Jazz Festival.